eigerco/polka-storage-book/src/storagext-cli/market.md

 storagext-cli --sr25519-key "//Alice" market withdraw-balance 10000
 ```

-> You can read more about the `withdraw_balance` extrinsic in [_Pallets/Market Pallet/Withdraw Balance_](../pallets/market.md#withdraw-balance).
+> More about the `withdraw_balance` extrinsic is available in [_Pallets/Market Pallet/Withdraw Balance_](../pallets/market.md#withdraw-balance).

 ## `publish-storage-deals`

-The `publish-storage-deals` command allows you to publish storage deals that have been agreed upon off-chain.
+The `publish-storage-deals` publishes storage deals that have been agreed upon off-chain.
 The deals are to be submitted by the storage provider, having been previously signed by the client.

 <div class="warning">